 Reporting and Confidentiality

-Holy Family University encourages all members of the community to report any incident of sexual misconduct as promptly as possible so that the University can respond effectively.
-The University recognizes, however, that not every person will choose to make a formal report with the University or with local law enforcement.
+Holy Family University encourages all members of the community to report any incident that violates the University’s Title IX Policy.
+All reports of sexual harassment will be addressed as promptly as possible so that the University can respond effectively.
+The University recognizes, however, that not every person will choose to make a formal report with the University.
 When consulting campus resources, community members should be aware of confidentiality and mandatory reporting in order to make informed choices.
 On campus, some resources can offer confidentiality, sharing options and advice without any obligation to tell anyone unless the Complainant wants them to do so.
-Other resources are expressly required to report incidents of sexual misconduct to the Title IX Coordinator.
+Other resources are expressly required to report incidents of sexual harassment, sexual assault, stalking, dating violence, or domestic violence to the Title IX Coordinator.

 For those 18 or older who are not yet prepared to make a report or pursue a complaint under this Policy, the University provides confidential professional and pastoral counseling.
-Complainants may use these resources to talk to someone about an incident of sexual misconduct in a confidential manner whether or not they decide to make an official report, or to participate in the University complaint resolution process or the criminal justice system.
+Complainants may use these resources to talk to someone about an incident of sexual misconduct in a confidential manner whether or not they decide to make an official report, or to participate in the University complaint resolution process.
 Conferring with these resources will not trigger an investigation by the University or law enforcement.